firegloves/MemPOI/README.md

 ---

+### What's new in 1.5.0

+Fixed issue [12](https://github.com/firegloves/MemPOI/issues/12) related to the mapping of large numbers.

+NEW FUNCTIONALITY - DataTransformationFunction:

+---

 ### What's new in 1.4.0

 Debug mode has been replaced by SLF4J.
 Logback dependency has been removed leaving the logging configuration to the user, ensuring the maximum flexibility.